jgm/backup-to-storagebox/README.md

 # backup-to-storagebox

-A macOS backup utility that uses [restic](https://restic.net/) to backup files to a remote repository (designed for Hetzner Storage Box or similar services).
-This could have been a shell script, but macOS only allows binaries to be given full disk permission, so it is a Haskell program.
+A backup utility that uses [restic](https://restic.net/) to backup files to a remote repository (designed for Hetzner Storage Box or similar services).
 A single JSON configuration file contains all the information needed for a backup.
 When the backup is complete, a macOS notification is issued, including the path of the (temporary) log file.

+The backup script can be used on its own, but if it is to be run in a macOS LaunchAgent, it needs to have "full disk access" granted, and this can only be granted to a binary, not a script.
+So this repository includes a Makefile that will compile the script into binary via C.

 ## Prerequisites

-- [restic](https://restic.net/) installed and available in PATH (`brew install restic`).
+- [restic](https://restic.net/) installed and available in PATH.
-- Haskell build environment (`brew install ghc cabal`).

 ## Installation